cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

     };
 </script>

-Input using a physical keyboard can be sped using two methods:

--   **key bindings**
--   **inline shortcuts**

 ## Key Bindings

-A key binding is a combination of keys pressed simultaneously that triggers a command.
+A **key binding** is a combination of keys pressed simultaneously on a physical keyboard that triggers a command.

-For example, pressing <kbd>Alt/Options</kbd> and the <kbd>V</kbd> key at the same time will insert a square root.
-Pressing <kbd>Control/⌘</kbd> and the <kbd>Z</kbd> key at the same time will undo the last command.
+For example, pressing <kbd>Alt/Option/⌥</kbd> and the <kbd>V</kbd> key at the same time will insert a square root.
+Pressing <kbd>Control/Command/⌘</kbd> and the
+<kbd>Z</kbd> key at the same time will undo the last command.

 MathLive has an extensive set of [default key bindings](https://github.com/arnog/mathlive/blob/master/src/editor/keybindings.ts).

-**To override, customize or add to the list of supported key bindings**, provide a `onKeystroke` handler.
+**To override, customize or add to the list of supported key bindings**, listen for a `keydown` event.

 <code-playground layout="stack">
     <style slot="style">